iceworld/ansible/README.md

 # Ansible playbook and roles to create a simple Kubernetes cluster with kubeadm
+## Configuration
-run ./deploy.sh to configured your nodes within k8s. the IP address definition could be changed at: ./roles/kubeadm_install/defaults/main.yml
+1. run ./deploy.sh to configured your nodes within k8s.
+2. the IP address definition could be changed at: ./roles/kubeadm_install/defaults/main.yml
 #host IP
 master_ip: "10.10.20.57"
 worker1_ip: "10.10.20.58"